At the end of the day, you’re your longest commitment.”

 Hey there, I’m Rachel (or Rach as most people call me).
 I am a 34-year-old married mother of 4 (two boys, two girls), living in Surrey, UK.

 I am a tattoo addicted, unicorn loving, makeup hoarding, wannabe nomad.
-I am also an advocate for health, wellness and body positivity as well as running a Social Media and Virtual Assistant agency with my husband.
+I am also an advocate for health, wellness and body positivity as well as running a Digital marketing agency with my husband.

 I originally started blogging back in 2011 under a different blog name.
 I posted mostly about parenting and had the opportunity to work with many lovely people and brands.
 However, I increasingly felt the pressure to write for the sake of writing so I decided to close it down in the summer of 2017.
 Less than a year later I missed the creativity and writing, so I decided to give it another shot under a new name and design.